zenibako/sf-plugin-gen-sobj-defs/messages/sobject.refresh.definitions.md

 # flags.api-version.summary

-Override the API version used for the connection
+Override the API version used for the connection.

 # flags.api-version.description